the Location and Carrier of a Wireless Number:

 all fully programmable.
 You can choose what number rings what

-phone at what time, very cheap international wireless calls, and voice mail
+phone at what time, very cheap international wireless calls, and voice

 that responds to each caller in the way you choose.